georgbretterebner/pikiosk/README.md

 Contains udev Rules and hwdb files for calibration and adjustment of 3M EXII Touch controller that we have lying around and use as a control dashboard.

-In it's current form it uses Cage compositor and Chromium Embedded Framework as the interface.
+<del>In it's current form it uses Cage compositor and Chromium Embedded Framework as the interface.</del>
+Actually we're back to weston/chromium for now, lol.

 To install on a RasPi, insert an SD-Card run install.sh and follow the install script.